Lysgårdsbakken: Facilities

 The hill has a capacity for 35,000 spectators, of which 7,500 can be seated.
 In addition, up to 25,000 people can follow events from free areas around the venue.
 Auxiliary structures include a start house, a judges tower—which includes office space for organizers and judges—a media building, and a technical room below the stands, as well as a first aid room and restrooms.
 It also features a high-pressure snow production facility with outtakes all along the approach and outrun.
 Transport to the tower of the large hill is accessible via a chair lift.
 During the Olympics, transport to the venues was mostly by railway.
 Spectators discharged at Lillehammer Station on the Dovre Line and would then walk to the stadium.

-The small hill has a K-point of 90 and a hill size of 100.
-It has a 36-degree slope for the outrun and an 11-degree slope for the approach.
+The small hill has a K-point of 90 and a hill size of 98.
+It has a 34.5° slope for the outrun and an 11.2° slope for the approach.
 The height difference is 112 m and the approach is 82 m long.
-Prior to 2007, the large hill had a K-point of 123, a 27.5-degree slope for the outrun and an 11.5-degree slope for the approach.
+Prior to 2007, the large hill had a K-point of 123, a 27.5° slope for the outrun and an 11.5° slope for the approach.
 The height difference was 137 m, while the approach is 96.6 m long.
 After 2007, the hill size was increased to 138 and the K-point to 123.
+Currently, the hill size is 140.